Updated on March 23rd, 2023

 This is not always as easy & straightforward as you think it should be.
-There are a couple of interisland airlines, namely InterCaribbean (used a lot & booked via their website) & LIAT (I didn’t use LIAT as they have a reputation for not running on time (‘Leave Island Any Time’ was the nickname I heard!)) but often you have to work hard not to always travel via the US, which came up regularly on Skyscanner.
-This takes a lot longer than is needed & costs more.
+There are a couple of interisland airlines.
+InterCaribbean (used a lot & booked via their website) & LIAT (I didn’t use LIAT as they have a reputation for not running on time (‘Leave Island Any Time’ was the nickname I heard!)).
+However, often you have to work hard not to travel via the US, which came up regularly on Skyscanner.
+This makes your journey a lot longer than is needed & costs more.

-Although I was originally planning on flying one way to the region, this proved to be a very expensive way of doing it so after a visit to Trailfinders, I booked a return flight (6 months later) to Punta Cana in DR
+Although I was originally planning on flying one way to the region, this proved to be a very expensive way of doing it.
+As a result, after a visit to Trailfinders, I booked a return flight (6 months later) to Punta Cana in the Dominican Republic.

 Most flights in 1 day – 4

-From Antigua to the Cayman Islands we had to go via BVI, TCI, DR & Jamaica, where we had an overnight stop before our final flight the next morning to Grand Cayman.
-This became even more ridiculous when we realised for the 4 flights we were on the same (tiny) plane but still had to get off at each destination, go through some kind of security check & then queue to get back on, with the same crew!
+From Antigua to the Cayman Islands we had to go via BVI, TCI, Dominican Republic & Jamaica, where we had an overnight stop before our final flight the next morning to Grand Cayman.
+This became even more ridiculous when we realised for the 4 flights we were on the same (tiny) plane.
+However, we still had to get off at each destination & go through some kind of security check.
+Then we queued to get back on, with the same crew!

-Longest flight – 33 hours from Havana to USVI via 12 hours in Panama & 6 hours in Fort Lauderdale, USA
+Longest flight – 33 hours from Havana to US Virgin Islands via 12 hours in Panama & 6 hours in Fort Lauderdale, USA

-Longest non-plane journey – 27 hours beating against the waves, current, rain, wind & squalls sailing back from St Martin to Antigua.
+Longest non-plane journey – 27 hours beating against the waves, currents, rain, wind & squalls sailing back from St Martin to Antigua.

-We were doing 2 hours watch on, 4 hours off but unfortunately, when I was on duty we always seemed to hit bad weather & I had to wake up the skipper.
-This was also unsurprisingly the roughest night’s sleep, imagine sleeping in a bass drum during a heavy rock concert on a rollercoaster!
+We were doing 2 hours watch on, 4 hours off.
+Unfortunately, when I was on duty we always seemed to hit bad weather & I had to wake up the skipper.
+This was also unsurprisingly the roughest night’s sleep.
+Imagine sleeping in a bass drum during a heavy rock concert on a rollercoaster!

 Total flights – 22 on a plane, 9 Ziplining, 1 Tarzan Swing & 1 Trapeze flight!

-Again, I used a lot of different sources to get my accommodation sorted, mainly Airbnb & Expedia, but again this became quite varied through my time on the islands.
-Beds included 3 weeks staying on a yacht in USVI & BVI (Red Hot Caribe), sailing on a catamaran for 7 days from Antigua to St Martin & back (Charter to Freedom) and 2 fitness & yoga retreats, in DR (eXtreme Hotel) & Cuba (Mhai Yoga with Retreat Insider).
+Again, I used a lot of different sources to get my accommodation sorted, mainly Airbnb & Expedia.
+Again, this became quite varied through my time on the islands.
+Beds included 3 weeks staying on a yacht in US Virgin Islands & BVI, sailing on a catamaran for 7 days from Antigua to St Martin & back and 2 fitness & yoga retreats, in the Dominican Republic & Cuba.

 Most Extravagant Room – Hyatt Ziva All-inclusive Hotel, Montego Bay, Jamaica

-I travelled through for 1 night with a friend & was disappointed that I didn’t feel safer & more confident walking in the Kingston suburb where we were staying, but I was determined that if I was stopping in Jamaica I should at least sample it for a few days.
+I travelled through for 1 night with a friend & was disappointed that I didn’t feel safer & more confident walking in the Kingston suburb where we were staying.
+However, I was determined that if I was stopping in Jamaica I should sample it for a few days at least.